 How Do I Start a Twitch Stream?

-It’s incredibly easy – just go to twitch.tv and start an account!
+It’s incredibly easy to start a stream on Twitch.
+Go to twitch.tv and create an account!
 I’m guessing you already have an account, if you’re interested in streaming on you own.
-All you have to do is connect your OBS to your Twitch account.
+All you have to do is connect your Twitch account to your streaming software.

 To do this, go into the settings in the “Controls” dock.
 All you need to do is add in your stream key from Twitch to get connected!
 And OBS makes it really easy – just make sure you are logged into Twitch and click the “get my stream key” button.
 It should take you directly to your channel dashboard.

 Alternatively, you can go to Twitch, go to your settings, and go to your channel settings.
 Your stream code will be hidden, but you can view it to copy and past it into OBS.
 You don’t ever want to share your stream code with anyone, so make sure you aren’t live streaming while you’re looking at it!

 Now that you’ve connected Twitch and OBS, you are ready to start streaming!

 The next step is to build a following – if you need some hints on how to do that, check out my epic post on how to Become a Twitch Affiliate in Thirty Days.
 Also, I’m always happy to swap follows on my Twitch account with new and upcoming streamers, so hit me up and let’s grow together!